-The Compensation Committee uses a Corporate Scorecard to assist in its evaluation of NEO performance and awarding annual cash bonuses.
-The Corporate Scorecard establishes a framework that incentivizes and rewards behavior over a broad range of circumstances, and as described in greater detail below, the 2022 Corporate Scorecard was based on a mix of financial and strategic measures that corresponded to the core elements of our value proposition for stockholders.
+The Compensation Committee uses a Corporate Scorecard to assist in its evaluation of NEO performance and awards of annual cash bonuses.
+The Corporate Scorecard utilizes a framework that incentivizes and rewards performance over a broad range of circumstances, and, as described in greater detail below, the 2023 Corporate Scorecard was based upon a mix of financial and strategic measures that corresponded to the core elements of our value proposition for stockholders.
 We believe the goals and measures included in the Corporate Scorecard effectively align NEO short-term incentives with financial, strategic, and operational performance of greatest importance to our business.
-Under the 2022 Corporate Scorecard, actual payouts can range from 0% to 150% of target for each metric, with category and metric weights as assigned by the Compensation Committee, and payouts for performance between the threshold and maximum level of each measure are determined through linear interpolation.
+Under the 2023 Corporate Scorecard, actual payouts can range from 0% to 200% of target for each metric, with category and metric weights as assigned by the Compensation Committee, and payouts for performance between the threshold and maximum level of each measure are determined through linear interpolation.
 The cash bonuses for Messrs.
-Kain and Federico were based solely on achievement of the Corporate Scorecard measures.
-The other NEOs' short-term cash incentives were based predominantly on the Corporate Scorecard measures and to a lesser extent on personal performance.
+Federico and Kain continue to be based solely on achievement of the Corporate Scorecard measures.
+The other NEOs' short-term cash incentives were based predominantly on the Corporate Scorecard measures and to a lesser extent on individual performance.

-2022 Corporate Scorecard
+2023 Corporate Scorecard

 The Compensation Committee annually reviews the appropriateness of the Corporate Scorecard and considers feedback from stockholders as part of their deliberations.
 In response to feedback received during investor outreach in prior years, we revised the Corporate Scorecard in 2019 to increase the weighting of financial performance and realign the strategic and operational objectives more directly with the Company's value proposition to stockholders.
-In 2020, we increased the rigor of the relative annual economic return measure by raising the base target to 1% (above peer group average) from 0% (equal to peer group average), with the threshold and outperformance bounds each also increased by 1% to reflect appropriate ranges based upon the historical distribution of results and other factors.